 It’s an important debate.
-Organizations looking to invest considerable time and resources on a big data strategy need to make sure they choose the right infrastructure—ideally a scalable, cost-effective, low maintenance infrastructure that delivers on the promise of monetized data.
+Organizations looking to invest considerable time and resources in a big data strategy need to make sure they choose the right infrastructure—ideally, a scalable, cost-effective, low-maintenance infrastructure that delivers on the promise of monetized data.
 Today’s cloud solutions excel in each of those categories.

 The rise of cloud-based big data analytics has served to democratize big data, ushering in the era of Big Data-as-a-Service (BDaaS).
 Although the adoption of BDaaS was initially slow, this cloud-based solution is growing in popularity for a number of good reasons: